ManelMCCS/RISC-V-emulator/README.md

 [Insert some examples of how to use your emulator, including code samples if applicable]

 ## References

 * "RISC-V User-Level ISA Specification, Volume I: User-Level ISA" (https://riscv.org/specifications/user-level-isa/) - This document provides a detailed description of the user-level ISA of the RISC-V processor, including the registers and their usage.

+* "RISC-V Privileged ISA Specification, Volume II: Privileged Architecture" (https://riscv.org/specifications/privileged-isa/) - This document provides a detailed description of the privileged ISA of the RISC-V processor, including the special-purpose registers and their usage.

+* "RISC-V User-Level ISA Specification, Volume I: User-Level ISA" (https://riscv.org/specifications/user-level-isa/) - This document provides a detailed description of the user-level ISA of the RISC-V processor, including the registers and their usage.